thephpleague/csv/reading.md

 `fetchColumn` returns a sequential array of all values in a given column from the CSV data.

-If no argument is given to the method it will return the first column from the CSV data.
-If the column does not exists in the csv data the method will return an array full of `null` values.
+If for a given row the column does not exist, the row will be skipped.

 ~~~php
 $data = $reader->fetchColumn(2);